kevin-mitchell/alexa-app/README.md

 ###IntentRequest

-You can always type hint an `IntentRequest` or otherwise retrieve an instance of this class from the IoC container, and it can be useful (though admitidly limitedly so at this point!) for retrieving the "slot" values from the IntentRequest.
+You can always type hint an `IntentRequest` or otherwise retrieve an instance of this class from the IoC container, and it can be useful (though admittedly limitedly so at this point!) for retrieving the "slot" values from the IntentRequest.
 For example

     $intentRequest = $app->make(IntentRequest::class);
     $requestedMeal = $intentRequest->slot('RequestedMeal');